deepanshs/mrsimulator/docs/user_guide/method/method.rst

-**SpectralEvent** and **DelayEvent** objects define which transitions are "alive" during the event and under which transition-dependent frequency contributions they evolve.
+**SpectralEvent** and **DelayEvent** objects define which transitions are observed during the event and under which transition-dependent frequency contributions they evolve.
 No coherence transfer among transitions or populations occurs in a spectral or delay event.
 The transition-dependent frequency contributions during an Event are selected from a list of